dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 #### FRR-MAS-AY-01

 > Certain categories of cloud computing products and services are specified as entirely outside the scope of FedRAMP by the Director of the Office of Management and Budget.
-All such products and services are therefore not included in the _cloud product_ for FedRAMP.
+All such products and services are therefore not included in the _cloud service offering_ for FedRAMP.
 For more, see fedramp.gov/scope.

 #### FRR-MAS-AY-02

 > Software produced by cloud service providers that is delivered separately for installation on agency systems and not operated in a shared responsibility model (typically including agents, application clients, mobile applications, etc. that are not fully managed by the cloud service provider) is not a cloud computing product or service and is entirely outside the scope of FedRAMP under the FedRAMP Authorization Act.
-All such software is therefore not included in the _cloud product_ for FedRAMP.
+All such software is therefore not included in the _cloud service offering_ for FedRAMP.
 For more, see fedramp.gov/scope.

 #### FRR-MAS-AY-03

-> _Information resources_ (including _third-party information resources_) that do not meet the conditions in FRR-MAS-01 are not included in the _cloud product_ for FedRAMP(_FRR-MAS-02_).
+> _Information resources_ (including _third-party information resources_) that do not meet the conditions in FRR-MAS-01 are not included in the _cloud service offering_ for FedRAMP(_FRR-MAS-02_).

 #### FRR-MAS-AY-04